 Information on Continuing Competence

-The board's regulations require each licensee to complete at least fifty units of approved continuing medical education during each 2-year license period.
-At least twelve units must be in subjects related to the lower extremity muscular skeletal system.
+Title 16 of the California Code of Regulations Section 1399.669 requires each Doctor of Podiatric Medicine to complete 50 hours of approved continuing education, including a minimum of 12 hours in subjects related to the lower extremity muscular skeletal system.
 All courses must be scientific in content, and relate directly to patient care.

-Licensees must maintain records of continuing education course attendance for a minimum of 4 years, in case of an audit.
+Licensees must maintain records of continuing education course attendance for a minimum of 4 years, in the event of an audit.

 What Courses Are Acceptable for Credit?